Guirec/html-email-generator/README.md

 # HTML-Email-Generator
-Generate HTML emails using Jade and Gulp for automation
+Generate HTML emails using Pug and Gulp for automation